ni/install-systemlink-enterprise/release-notes/2024-07/README.md

 - Align the x-axis of your [data table](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/visualizing-data-tables-in-a-data-space.html) plots to zero.
 - Decimate the data in your [Data Spaces](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/visualizing-data-tables-in-a-data-space.html) plots using Lossy, Max/Min, or Entry/Exit modes.
 - Filter and save a custom view of a [test plans](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/creating-a-test-plan.html) grid.
+- The Alarm Service privileges are exposed under the `Alarms` category in the security UI.
 - SystemLink Enterprise adds the [workspace](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/creating-a-workspace.html) property to products.
 For new products, assign a workspace so you can control access.
 For products already in your system, SystemLink Enterprise assigns a workspace using the following logic.

 | | |